Karnataka Professional Tax

 - For Self-employed individuals: self-employed individuals and professionals who are not working on a salary basis i.e. those who are not working with any organization and working independently need to pay professional Tax, which can be done by contacting tax offices established in the state to collect the professional Tax.

 - For organizations: For organizations, the employers need to register as per the state government of Karnataka’s professional tax regulations.

 Professional Tax Employer Registration

-Professional tax employer registration requires for all businesses, regardless of the number of workforces deployed in it.
-Upon registration, the employer will receive a Certificate of Enrollment from the Profession Tax Office.
-The document will include details of the tax payable by the employer and the stipulated date of payment.
-Failure to remit the tax within the specified date may lead to penal consequences.
+Employer registration is meant for all businesses and organizations.
+This registration is regardless of the employees working in the organization.
+The Certificate of Enrollment, as issued by the Profession Tax Office, is the certificate of registration.
+This certificate includes the details of the Tax payable by the employer and the payment date Failure to remit the professional Tax within the due date may lead to a penalty.

 - No employees – No tax implications.

 - In between 1-5 employees – INR 1000.

 - In between 5-10 employees – INR 1,500.

 - More than 10 employees – INR 2,500.

 Professional Tax for the employee is deducted by the employer.
 The Certificate of Registration is obtained by the employers.